An Empirical Assessment of Security Risks of Global Android Banking Apps: Introduction

 \section{Introduction}

-} \IEEEPARstart{C}{ontemporary} financial technology (FinTech) that encourages cashless mobile payment has significantly fragmented the traditional financial services, beginning with the first ATM and culminating in e-banking.
-These massive dynamic transactions have paved a real path to global financial inclusion, stimulating economic growth and employment among both developed and developing countries.
-However, FinTech also presents new challenges for financial regulators, such as flaws and vulnerabilities that cause huge financial loss~\cite{attack2, appknox2015,appknox2016}, thereby necessitating a parallel development of recent regulatory technology (RegTech)~\cite{arner2017fintech}.
-In particular, regulators should develop a robust, scalable, and quick solution that facilitates financial innovation and market confidence, aided by the use of comprehensive security risk assessment.

-We, hereby, take large-scale \apps as a peephole to examine contemporary FinTech which is deeply intertwined with the traditional financial infrastructure.
-Users often misconceive that \apps provide secure transactions and provide an easy-to-use interface, by assuming all communications are done between local \apps and remote bank servers securely (e.g., over HTTPS).
+Banking apps belong to the most security-critical and data-sensitive app category.
+Cashless mobile payment has significantly fragmented the traditional financial services, beginning with the first ATM and culminating in e-banking.
+Users often misconceive that \apps provide secure transactions and an easy-to-use interface, by assuming all communications are done between local \apps and remote bank servers securely (e.g., over HTTPS).
 Unfortunately, this assumption does not always hold.
-After examining many real-world banking apps, we find new types of weaknesses that can hardly be discovered by existing industrial and open-source tools~\cite{tool_360,androbugs,mobsf,qark}.
-For example, in a popular banking app from Google Play, a user will be asked to register with her personally identifiable information, including first name, last name, password, and address.
-After the user clicks the ``register'' button, the app sends an SMS attached with the sensitive data (in plaintext) to authenticate that user, but the data is stored in the SMS outbox unexpectedly.
-If an attacker registers a content observer to the SMS outbox on the mobile device with \texttt{ READ\_SMS} permission, the user's sensitive data can be easily intercepted by the attacker who impersonates that user to manipulate her legitimate banking account.
-Indeed, many other real-world banking-specific weaknesses and attacks have been witnessed globally~\cite{attack2,phishing_website, attack1, attack3}.
-Therefore, developing security risk assessment is highly desirable for FinTech.
-Understanding at scale the banking entities that own these mobile banking services (\eg, how they operate, their relationships with subsidiaries, and what the regulations take shape) is critical to the sustainable growth of FinTech.
+After examining many real-world banking apps, we find new types of weaknesses that are hard to be detected by existing industrial and open-source tools, {e.g., QiHoo360~\cite{tool_360}, AndroBugs~\cite{androbugs}, MobSF~\cite{mobsf}, and QARK~\cite{qark}.} For example, in a popular banking app from Google Play, the user will be asked to register with her personal information, including first name, last name, password, and address.
+After the user clicks the ``register'' button, the app sends an SMS attached with the sensitive data (in plain text) to authenticate that user, but the data is stored in the SMS outbox unexpectedly.
+If an attacker registers a content observer to the SMS outbox on the mobile device with \texttt{READ\_SMS} permission, the user's sensitive data can be easily intercepted by the attacker.
+Indeed, many other real-world banking-specific weaknesses and attacks have been witnessed globally ~\cite{appknox2015,appknox2016}.
+Nowadays, banking apps pose new challenges, such as flaws and vulnerabilities~\cite{attack1, attack3} that cause huge financial loss~\cite{attack2}.